eigerco/polka-storage/docs/src/getting-started/build-from-source.md

 ## Installing dependencies

-Use the `install-deps.sh` script to install the required and optional packages.
+The section below runs you through the steps to install all required and optional dependencies.
-In the section below you can read what is being installed with the script.

 Run the following command to install the required packages to build the polka-storage project.